 Will I Look Weird with that Thing?

 I have to admit, I thought it looked pretty weird at first.
 I quickly realized that the Saxholder has a lot of advantages over a traditional neck-strap when it comes to cosmetics.
-I love how my shirt collars and ties are no longer squished and pulled down like they were before.
-I'm no longer trying to fix my collar while on stage with tons of people watching me.
+My shirt collars and ties are no longer squished and pulled down like they were before, which I love.
+I’m no longer trying to fix my collar while on stage with tons of people watching me.
 The Saxholder also sits well on top of a suit jacket.
-I've not noticed any damage to any of my jackets that I've worn with this thing, and I do hundreds of gigs a year and only have a few different suits.
+I’ve not noticed any damage to any of my jackets that I’ve worn with this thing, and I do hundreds of gigs a year and only have a few different suits.
 Other straps I have used in the past sometimes frayed and wore out the fabric of my jackets.

 Saxholder Weak Points